nvim-telescope/telescope.nvim/README.md

 ## Built-in Pickers

-Built-in function ready to be bound :D.
+Built-in function ready to be bound to any key you like :smile:.

 | Functions                           | Description                                                      | Status |
 |-------------------------------------|------------------------------------------------------------------|--------|